Blog Publishing: The Infrastructure Playbook for Agencies

 Category viewpoint

-The future belongs to systems that can preserve control while reducing coordination overhead.
+For Blog Publishing: The Infrastructure Playbook for Agencies, the future belongs to systems that can preserve control while reducing coordination overhead.
 That is a category shift, not a cosmetic product trend.

-The next category is built around autonomous operations infrastructure: one execution layer that keeps triggers, business rules, approvals, and outcomes connected.
+For Blog Publishing: The Infrastructure Playbook for Agencies, the next category is built around autonomous operations infrastructure: one execution layer that keeps triggers, business rules, approvals, and outcomes connected.

 Execution stage design